wombleton/gitlaw-nz/acts/P/Private Security Personnel and Private Investigators Act 2010.md

     *   (a) guards a specific person or persons; or

-    *   (b) guards a specific person or persons and keeps order at any place (not being premises or a conveyance licensed under the [Sale of Liquor Act 1989][198]) where the person or persons being guarded may be.
+    *   (b) guards a specific person or persons and keeps order at any place (not being premises or a conveyance licensed under the [Sale and Supply of Alcohol Act 2012][198]) where the person or persons being guarded may be.

+    Section 18(b): amended, on 18 December 2013, by [section 417(1)][199] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

 ##### 19 Meaning of crowd controller employee